danrwilliam/wxml/README.md

 Internally, after it finds the class, it will call ```wx_node``` to perform the same processing.

 #### wx_import_node

+This takes a fully qualified `wx` class path.
+The containing module is imported automatically, and the class is used to create the control.

 ### Post Nodes